 Dr. Lynelle Johnson received her DVM degree from The Ohio State University, was in private practice on Long Island for three years, and completed a Master's degree and residency program at the University of Illinois.
 She is board certified in small animal internal medicine.
 Dr. Johnson's Master's research investigated an experimental model of feline asthma, and she completed a post-doctoral fellowship in radiation oncology at Colorado State University.
 She received a grant from the National Institute of Health's Heart, Lung and Blood Institute to study the effects of exercise on pulmonary vascular function and received her PhD in physiology from the University of Missouri.
 Dr. Johnson is the respiratory section editor for the 5 Minute Veterinary Consult and has written a textbook entitled Clinical Canine and Feline Respiratory Medicine.
 Dr. Johnson is a member of Veterinary and Comparative Respiratory Society, and her research interests include pulmonary vascular biology, cardiopulmonary interactions and clinical respiratory disease of dogs and cats.

-Carrie Palm DVM, DACVIM
+Carrie Palm, DVM, DACVIM

 Dr. Carrie Palm earned her DVM degree from UC Davis, and completed an internship and residency at the University of Pennsylvania.
 She is board certified in small animal internal medicine.
 Following a year in a specialty practice at Veterinary Medical and Surgical Group in Ventura, California, Dr. Palm completed a fellowship in hemodialysis and joined the faculty in clinical small animal internal medicine.

 Dr. Jane Sykes obtained her veterinary degree at the University of Melbourne in Australia and a PhD in veterinary microbiology, which focused on upper respiratory tract infections of cats.
 She completed a residency at the University of Minnesota and is board certified in small animal internal medicine, with a special interest in infectious disease, immune-mediated disease and hematologic disease.
 She is a co-founder and past president of the International Society for Companion Animal Infectious Diseases and president of the ACVIM Specialty of Small Animal Internal Medicine.
 Her research interests are primarily in the field of canine and feline infectious diseases, including canine and feline hemoplasmosis, leptospirosis, cryptococcosis, infections of immunosuppressed dogs and cats, antimicrobial resistance and tick-borne diseases.
 She has authored numerous papers and textbook chapters, is the author of the textbook Canine and Feline Infectious Diseases.
-Dr. Sykes also serves as the interim director of the VMTH.
+Dr. Sykes also serves as the chief veterinary medical officer of the VMTH.

 Autumn Davidson, DVM, DACVIM - Staff Veterinarian